Absoluteness via Resurrection: Backgrounds

-Corollary \ref{cor:delta21abs} tells us that for any inaccessible $\delta$ the truth value of a $\Delta^2_1(T)$-formula does not depend on the choice of the particular $T$-model whose family of sets is $V_\delta$.
-Thus we will focus only on $\NBG$-models of the kind $V_{\delta+1}$.
+Proposition \ref{prop:delta21abs} and its corollary tells us that for any inaccessible $\delta$ the truth-value of a $\Delta^1_1(T)$-formula does not depend on the choice of the particular $T$-model whose family of sets is $V_\delta$.
+Thus we mostly focus on $\NBG$-models of the kind $V_{\delta+1}$.

+We are also interested in a more restrictive class of formulae, which we call \emph{canonical $\Delta^1_1(T)$-formulae}.